multimodalAI/multimodal-ai-landscape/README.md

 </div>

-**Interactive visualisation** using the [online Explorer](https://multimodalai.github.io/multimodal-ai-landscape/).
+Navigate trends with the [**Interactive Explorer**](https://multimodalai.github.io/multimodal-ai-landscape/).

-This repository analyses arXiv preprints from 2019 to 2024 to reveal emerging trends in multimodal AI research.
+This repository analyses arXiv preprints from 2019 to 2025 to reveal emerging trends in multimodal AI research.
 The raw data were sourced from [Kaggle arXiv Dataset](https://www.kaggle.com/datasets/Cornell-University/arxiv), and filtered using targeted search queries.

-As these queries are approximate, the conclusions emphasise overall trends supported by robust evidence, rather than precise numerical counts.
+As arXiv metadata are subject to retrospective updates, counts may vary between dataset snapshots.
+In addition, the query process is inherently approximate.
+The reported numbers should therefore be interpreted as indicators of overall trends rather than exact totals.

+The paper version is archived as the v2025 release.

+*arXiv metadata snapshot: 11 January 2026.*

 ## Data Filtering